thelfer/tfel/docs/web/greenplasticity.md

 *non-linear*.
 We choose the Newton-Raphson algorithm with an analytical jacobian.
-Compared to other algorithm available in `MFront` (Runge-Kutta, Broyden, Newton-Raphson with numerical jacobian, etc..), this algorithm is generally the *most efficient* in pratice.
+Compared to other algorithm available in `MFront` (Runge-Kutta, Broyden, Newton-Raphson with numerical jacobian, etc..), this algorithm is generally the *most efficient* in practice.

 ## Preamble